-The Wasatch Powder Keg was started in 2003 by Andrew McLean, Butch Adams, and Colleen Nipkow with support from Black Diamond (who remains one of the race’s supporters).
+The Wasatch Powder Keg was started in 2003 by Andrew McLean, Butch Adams, and Colleen Nipkow with support from Black Diamond (who is still the race’s title sponsor).

 The race was originally part of the Life Link race series that originally brought skimo racing to the US.